Your Bee Pollen Secret Guide

 Is There a Guarantee?

 A company in New Zealand offers GMP-compliant products, and meets all the above criteria and more.
 Their honeybread comes from one of the most pristine sources on earth in New Zealand that is made in facilities that surpass even U.S. FDA standards.
 (They actually meet British Pharmacopoeia standards with some of their procedures, like their herbal extraction procedures.)
-Moreover, they offer a full one-year product guarantee on all of their products including their skincare line.
+Moreover, they offer a full one-year product guarantee on all of their products guarantee2including their skincare line.